nelinanob/Sales-Dashboard-Excel-Project/README.md

 - Dashboard design

 ## Key KPIs
-- Total Sales
+- Total Sales (USD 2261536.739)
-- Total Orders
+- Total Orders (9800)
 - Distinct Customers (793)
-- Average Order Value (AOV)
+- Average Order Value (230.77)

 ## Insights
+Business Insight
+The sales dashboard analysis revealed performance trends across regions, categories and customer behaviour.

+Regional Performance
-- West region generated highest revenue
+- The West region generated the highest revenue, contributing approximately 31.4% of Total Sales.
-- South region underperformed, indicating growth opportunities
+- The South region generated the lowest revenue suggesting opportunities for marketing or promotional campaigns.
-- Furniture category contributed highest sales
-- Interactive filters allow dynamic data exploration
+- Regional disparities highlight the need for localized strategies and targeted initiatives in the region.

+Product Category Performance
+- Furniture Category topped Sales, depicting crucial demand for high-value products.
+- Office supplies recorded relatively lower revenue which may indicate lower market demand or low prices.
+- Further analysis of customer patterns could optimize product strengths.

+Customer Behaviour
+- Distinct customer count of 793 indicates a solid customer base but also room for growth.
+- Average Order Value of 230.77 suggests that there is room to increase revenue per order using upselling strategies or other.
+- Customer segmentation analysis could yield more information on purchasing trends.

+Recommendations
+- Initiate targeted marketing strategies based on performance trends.
+- Analyse low performing categories on pricing and adjustments.
+- Customer insights can be used effectively to develop data-driven decisions.

 ## Skills Demonstrated
 - Data analysis